 So you have your holiday marketing plan in place.
-Ads are ready to run.
-Social media posts planned.
-Prepared your inventory.
-You’re all set!
-But are you really?
+Ads are scheduled.
+Inventory prepared.
+You’re all set—but are you really?

 What about your website?
 Is it prepared to handle the influx of customers vying for the best deals and sales during the holiday season?
 Have you thought about how you will optimize your website to run as smoothly as possible during one of the busiest times of the year?